DavidY-23/VisualNovelAPI/README.md

     "characterName": "Battler Ushiromiya",
     "voiceActor": "Daisuke Ono",
     "characterRole": "Main",
-    "gender": "Male"
+    "gender": "Male",
+    "visualNovelID": 2
 }
 ```
 ## DELETE Requests

 Deletes a visual novel based on their ID, if success it should say `Successfully deleted visual novel entry!`, if unsuccessful should say `Error, this visual novel ID does not exist!`
+In order to delete a visual novel, if there's character tied to it, you'll need to delete the character first.

 Example Request:
 DELETE `https://localhost:7063/api/visualnovel/1`

 Deletes a character based on their ID, if success it should say `Successfully deleted character!`, if unsuccessful should say `Error this character ID does not exist!`
-In order to delete a character, if there's visual novel tied to it, you'll need to delete the visual novel first.

 Example Request:
 DELETE `https://localhost:7063/api/character/1`

 ## NOTES

-Initially I had the foreign key in my character table, which I have moved to my visual novel table as I realized multiple characters would be going to the visual novels and not the other way around.
+---